 Is soy or dairy better for patients with cancer?

 Difference between soy milk and cow’s milk

 Soy is a good source of low-fat and plant-based protein.
 It is cholesterol-free, has less saturated fat than cow’s milk and lowers the LDL in the body.
 Cow’s milk, on the other hand, has more calcium than natural soy.
 Calcium, as we know, helps to build bones and prevents osteoporosis.
 Cow’s milk also contains more vitamins, such as vitamin B12 and vitamin D.

 These days, however, commercially made soy milk is often fortified to have calcium and nutrients similar to cow’s milk.
 At the same time, cow’s milk now comes in low-fat versions and these sometimes have lower saturated fat than commercial soy milk (see table below).

 Both calcium-fortified soy milk and low-fat milk are good sources of protein and calcium.
-"However, there is evidence that soy products, together with a diet low in saturated fat, can help to lower LDL level, and hence reduce the risk of heart disease," says Ms Christine Ong, Senior Principal Dietitian from the
+"However, there is evidence that soy products, together with a diet low in saturated fat, can help to lower LDL level, and hence reduce the risk of heart disease," shares Ms Christine Ong, Senior Principal Dietitian from the

 Nutrition and Dietetics Department at